 DESCRIPTION: The MWR Program at Air Station Borinquen strives to provide Coast Guard members, Department of Homeland Security, and Department of Defense civilians stationed there a means of recreational, sporting, and morale enhancing activities.
 These activities include functions such as Holiday parties, celebrations, sport day activities, aerobics and dance classes, arts and crafts activates, sports challenges, outdoor adventure, and social gatherings.
 Facilities within the MWR Program include Guest Housing, Community Center, Swimming Pool, Library, Movie Theater, Equipment Rental, Sports and Fitness, Arts and Crafts Center, and the Boys and Girls Club of America.
 Click here to visit their web site for more information.
+It is highly encouraged to bring a laptop if you have one to maximize your internship experience.

 DESIRED QUALIFICATIONS: Air Station Borinquen seeks interns with emphasis in abilities to gain experience in conducting intramural sports competitions, outdoor recreation programs, special events, youth activities, aquatics, and in the areas of restaurant and lodging for Hospitality Management majors.
 Bi-lingual in Spanish is preferred, but not a requirement.
 Opportunities exist to work in a great fast-paced learning environment with flexible hours and diverse experiences in all of the facilities and activities describe above.
 Opportunities range from pool operations, to intramural sport programs, gym operations, and special annual events such as the Coast Guard Day picnic and Fourth of July celebrations.
 Must be a student in good standing pursuing an undergraduate/graduate degree in Recreation or other MWR-related field and identified as such by an institution of higher learning having an affiliation agreement with the Coast Guard.